 *Both degrees are validated by Nuffic, the Dutch organization for internationalization in education.

-- Program evaluation research assistant for Houston’s YMCA’s Trafficked Persons Assistance Program: interviewing and assessing human trafficking survivors to determine the effectiveness and deficits of the program.
+- YMCA’s Trafficked Persons Assistance Program: Interviewed and assessed human trafficking survivors to determine efficacy of services.
+Collected data to support evidence of the program’s deficiencies and benefits.